Davenof/Davenof/README.md

 - 👋 Hi, I’m David.
-- 👀 I’m interested in becoming a pro website and software developer.
+- 👀 I’m interested in website and software development.
 - 🌱 I’m currently learning full stack engineering.
-- 💞️ I’m looking to collaborate on prototyping, design, and development projects.
+- 💞️ I’m looking to collaborate on prototyping (wireframing), interface design, and development projects.
-- 📫 You can reach me through email - david.ofili@outlook.com
+- 📫 You can reach me through ofili.dn@gmail.com.

 <!---
 Davenof/Davenof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.